domfyi/lifeform/README.md

 # lifeform

 lifeform accepts a 'life classification id' and fetches a portfolio of information.
+It currently accepts ncbi ids only.

+> ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=**9612**

 ### Install with npm